brylie/brylie.online/src/content/projects/geri-life.md

 Perhaps most significantly, the data collected through GeriLife enabled organizations to identify and share best practices across facilities.
 Activities that consistently generated positive emotional responses could be replicated, while those with limited impact could be revised or replaced.
 This data-driven approach to programming led to more effective use of limited resources and better outcomes for residents.

+Our partnership with the City of Tampere, Finland, proved particularly valuable, as it allowed us to implement and refine GeriLife across multiple facilities within a coordinated municipal framework.
+This city-wide implementation provided rich comparative data and demonstrated the system's scalability in a real-world healthcare context.

 ## Personal Reflections

 Leading the development of GeriLife from concept to implementation over a decade was both technically challenging and profoundly rewarding.
 The project confirmed my belief that thoughtfully designed technology can address complex human challenges, particularly when developed in close collaboration with the people who will use it.